joao-gueifao-924/bpc-challenge/README.md

 Key optimizations include:
 - **Memory optimization**: Reduced GPU memory usage to accommodate development on a laptop with RTX 4060 (8GB VRAM)
+- **Inference Speedup**: Optimized PyTorch runtime configuration to accelerate inference - reducing total processing time from nearly 12 hours to approximately 5.5 hours.
-- **Dependency modernization**: Streamlined the dependency graph and updated to the latest versions, particularly CUDA and PyTorch libraries
+- **Dependency modernization**: Streamlined the software dependency graph and updated to the latest versions, particularly CUDA and PyTorch libraries

 As a side note, similar video memory optimizations were also made for SAM-6D.
 Refer to `sam6d-exploration` branch commit history if interested to know more.